bravo1goingdark/blipmq/docs/OPERATIONS.md

 - `--config <path>`:
   - Optional path to a TOML or YAML config file.
-  - If omitted, `BLIPMQ_CONFIG` can be used instead.
+  - If omitted, `CONFIG` can be used instead.

 Example: